welligtonalves/check_mk-whatsapp-notify/README.md

 <br>

-## CONTRIBUTIONS
+## INSPIRATION
-* Thank you for the excellent code optimization contributions and additional information [ThomasKaiser](https://github.com/ThomasKaiser).
+* Thank you for the excellent code optimization contributions and additional information [ThomasKaiser](https://
-* Best regards to [Jonathan Barratt](https://github.com/reduxionist) in Bangkok and many thanks for adding emojies to the module.

 ## LICENSE
 checkmk-telegram-notify and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
 Please refer to the LICENSE